 Disclosure: This Where to Stay in Krakow Guide contains affiliate links.
 That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
-All info on this site is provided for general informational purposes.
-For more info and limitations, please read our Disclaimer.

 Where to Stay in Krakow: A Quick Guide to Finding The Best Area to Stay in Krakow

 According to the legends, Kraków was founded by a prince who defeated the Wawel Dragon and built a castle on top of its cave.
 Whether or not you believe in legends, it’s hard to deny the mythical atmosphere of Kraków’s beautiful old streets and squares.

 Miraculously overcoming war and a communist regime, Kraków today is a bustling city steeped in history and culture.
 And it’s this harmonious mix of past and present that makes Kraków so special.
 In fact, Old Town and the district of Kazimierz were placed on the first-ever UNESCO World Heritage List back in 1978.

 Where to Stay in Krakow: Our Picks for the 6 Best Areas to Stay in Krakow